Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Scenario-1/readme.md

       5. Select compatibility (default): ESXi 6.7 and later > Next
       6. Select a guest OS, Guest OS family: Windows Guest OS version Microsoft Windows Server 2016 or later (64 bit) > Next
       7. Customize hardware, leave defaults except:
-         * Under New Network, browse and select "Scenario-1-Webservers"
+         1. Under New Network, browse and select "Scenario-1-Webservers"
-         * Under "New CD/DVD Drive" select "Content Library or Datastore" (wherever the ISO files are stored).
+         2. Under "New CD/DVD Drive" select "Content Library or Datastore" (wherever the ISO files are stored)
-         * Select the Windows server ISO to be used for the OS installation.
+         3. Select the Windows server ISO to be used for the OS installation
-         * Click the "Connect" radio button and confirm, should look like this:
+         4. Click the "Connect" radio button and confirm:

       ![](./media/image32.png)